6.2 Award finalization

 6.2.1 Conditions

-Where applicable, institutions must respond to any specific conditions raised in the CFI funding decision, and document how the conditions will be, or have been, addressed.
-Responses to conditions must be submitted in writing by the president of the institution or an authorized signatory and be approved by the CFI before any funds will be released.
+Institutions must respond to any specific conditions raised in the CFI funding decision, and where relevant, document how the conditions will be, or have been, addressed.
+Conditions must be lifted before any funds will be released.

 6.2.2 Award finalization documents